 The first chair holder, Professor Peter Sleight, was privileged to attend the unveiling of the statue of Field Marshal Earl Alexander in front of the new barracks in Bird Cage Walk, London.
 The current Field Marshal Earl Alexander Chair of Cardiovascular Medicine is Professor Keith Channon.

 The last thirty years have been a very exciting time for cardiology and cardiac surgery, with a huge expansion in both the academic and the clinical side of cardiovascular medicine and cardiology.
-From less than a handful of people in its early days, the division now employs over 150 members of staff, and is housed over four sites - Level 6, West Wing of the John Radcliffe Hospital, the Wellcome Trust Centre for Human Genetics, the OCMR Unit (Oxford Centre for Clinical Magnetic Resonance Research) and CCRF (Cardiovascular Clinical Research Facility).
+From less than a handful of people in its early days, the division now employs over 150 members of staff, and is housed over four sites - Level 6, West Wing of the John Radcliffe Hospital, the Wellcome Trust Centre for Human Genetics, the OCMR Unit (Oxford Centre for Clinical Magnetic Resonance Research), CCRF (Cardiovascular Clinical Research Facility) , and the Acute Multidisciplinary Imaging and Interventional Centre.
 In 2012, we became part of the Radcliffe Department of Medicine (RDM).
 The division has a great debt of gratitude to the BHF in seeding this development and making this rapid progress possible.

 Field Marshal Earl Alexander of Tunis